aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 1. Give a look at the IoT Policy `config/iot_policy_default.json`, make a copy and modify as necessary
 1. If you copied the IoT Policy input its new path/name in the configuration file
 1. `cdk deploy --all`
+1. Update your DNS to point your AGW domain name to the API Gateway instance:
+   1. With Route53: Create record / Record type: A / Enable "Alias" / Route traffic to: "API Gateway" / Chose region /
+   paste the API Gateway domain name (API Gateway / Custom domain names / Your domain -> under "Endpoint configuration")
+   1. Wait for the DNS change propagates...

 Et voilà!